 The long awaited rescue came on August, 1945.
 Peace rumors had been circulating in camp for a week.
 When confronted with a demand for information, the Nip commandant refused to confirm or deny the news ― which action on his part was really confirmation enough.
 About nine o'clock the morning of August 17, a large transport with an American flag painted on the body circled the camp uncertainly, finally dropped seven paratroopers.
 Weihsien tenants, imprisoned two and a half years, stormed the gates to swoop down upon their "rescuers", an unarmed AUS peace team.

 --- did you read that we were rescued by "an unarmed Australian humanitarian mission"??

-In fact, we were rescued by a fully armed team from a well trained American commando ready to fight for it if the Japs disobeyed to HiroHito's surrender speech two days before.
-They were parachuted from a B-24 bomber with stars and stripes painted on its fuselage and wings.
-Furthermore, in the camp, young & valid men were ready to help the American soldiers with what they had --- butcher's knives, axes etc ...
+In fact, we were rescued by a fully armed team from a well-trained American commando ready to fight for it if ever the Japs counterattacked.
+The Japanese Emperor, HiroHito had made a radio broadcasted surrender speech just two days before.
+The American GIs were parachuted from a B-24 bomber with visible stars and stripes painted on its fuselage and wings.
+Furthermore, in the camp, young & valid men were ready to help the American soldiers with what they had --- butcher's knives, axes, etc. ...